Osteopathic Clinical Teaching

 For more information or to become a preceptor, contact Des Moines University Continuing Medical Education at (515)271-1596 or firstname.lastname@example.org.

 - Demonstration of core medical knowledge about medical conditions for the patients in their practice area.

 - Demonstration of critical decision-making and lifelong learning skills.

 - Effective communication with patients, their families, physicians, and other healthcare professionals is demonstrated.

 - Demonstration of high-quality health care and a commitment to patient safety.

 - Demonstration of personal responsibility, ethical standards, and sensitivity to diverse patient populations.

 - Demonstration of ongoing evaluation and improvement of their patient care practices.

-- Demonstration of the ability to effectively interact with different types of health care delivery systems.
+- Demonstration of the ability to effectively interact with different healthcare delivery systems.

 - DO - The current AOA reporting cycle is from January 2022 to December 2024.
-Hours submitted prior to January 2022 will not be accepted.
-The submitted hours are reported to the American Osteopathic Association (AOA) on the physician's behalf on a quarterly basis (February, May, August, November).
+Hours submitted before January 2022 will not be accepted.
+The submitted hours are reported to the American Osteopathic Association (AOA) on the physician's behalf quarterly (February, May, August, and November).
 The hours are eligible for Category 1-B credits which can be utilized for licensing purposes.
 A maximum of 60 AOA Category 1-B credits for preceptoring may be applied to the 120-hour, 3-year requirement.